with Relationship Speaker/Author/Coach... Larry James

 is a reminder list of businesses, government agencies and financial institutions who may want to know about your new name.

-Changing the Brides last name after marriage is considered the socially acceptable thing to do and most Brides but this is always your choice.
+Changing the Brides last name after marriage is considered the socially acceptable thing to do and most Brides do however this is always your choice.

 Often couples in many Spanish speaking countries give their children both their father's last name and their mother's maiden name to